-In these lemmas, ClockFree(r) is defined to mean that r has no sub-term containing \mathfrak{O} (i.e. is in the unclocked subset), BottomFree(v) is defined to mean that no letter of v is \bot and r[+] is syntactic sugar for r; r[] (which in raw HOL is S_CAT(r, S_REPEAT r)).
-All these lemmas were routine to prove (though the r[] case of the last lemma was surprisingly tedious).
+In these lemmas, ClockFree(r) is defined to mean that r has no sub-term containing @ (i.e. is in the unclocked subset), BottomFree(v) is defined to mean that no letter of v is \bot and r[+] is syntactic sugar for r; r[] (which in raw HOL is S_CAT(r, S_REPEAT r)).
+All these lemmas were routine to prove, though sometimes surprisingly tedious.